You’re passing a court house and a screaming man is being pulled from a police car. He pulls his arm free and points at you.

 Sixteen years ago you caused an accident that left 12 people dead.
 At first you weren’t able to live with what you had done but now you’re glad it happened, it helped you find your calling.
 You have become the most notorious serial killer of all time.

 It was an accident.
 Just an accident.
 After I had lost control, I knocked another car right into a railroad crossing.
 The train wasn’t carrying coal or chemicals.
 It was a transit line.
 Not many people were riding at that hour, but enough.
 One derailed car hit a sewer access, just an elevated concrete block.
 It tried to flip over, but a subway car isn’t meant for those kinds of stresses.
 It tore in half and slammed down, spilling humans across the street.
 The dead . . . they aren’t bodies.
 When you read a story, you have such a clear division.
 There are men and women, and there are corpses.
-One has hopes and dreams, and the other is meat, a set piece to decorate the landscape of a story.
+One has hopes and dreams, and the other is meat, a set piece to decorate the landscape of a television series, or a video game.

 It just isn’t like that.